top of page

 Speaker

-It was in elementary school that Joe-Joe remembers first speaking out against racism when a teacher required students to memorize whitewashed "facts" about the first dozen US American Presidents.
+It was in elementary school when Joe-Joe first spoke out against racism - when a teacher required students to memorize whitewashed "facts" about the first dozen US American Presidents.
 His teacher referred to this group of Presidents as "great leaders," although nearly all of them were also plantation owners who gained power by profiting from enslaving African people.
 Having watched and discussed the acclaimed 1977 miniseries Roots with his family a couple of years prior, Joe-Joe was shocked and angry.
 He had always been scared to speak in class until that assignment made him forget his fear and speak up.
 As a result of riling up his classmates and "disrespecting" his teacher, he was sent to the Principal's office for the first time.

 Growing up in a mixed-race, multicultural, and interreligious family, Joe-Joe and his younger brothers, Kacey, and B-J grew up in a white-flight town south of Boston, Massachusetts.
 Kacey often faced anti-Black racism.
 He was 11 months younger than Joe-Joe, adopted, and African American.
 Joe-Joe understood that the "Great Leaders" assignment was racist, and being Kacey's brother was certainly part of why he spoke up in class.
-That along with his anti-racist upbringing and specific guidance from his parents that when they saw injustice the boys were expected to step up in whatever way they could.
+That along with his antiracist upbringing and specific guidance from his parents that when they saw injustice the boys were expected to step up in whatever way they could.

 Joe-Joe’s anti-racism efforts have led him to speak with audiences at schools, universities, corporations, and other organizations across the U.S. and internationally.
 His efforts became his profession, and his goals mirror his personal actions since childhood; promoting active, intersectional, anti-racism and inclusive excellence in education, leadership, and in how we live our daily lives.